 Last modified: May 17, 2023

 |Distributions Validated On||

 Microsoft Azure HDInsight

-Using the Microsoft Azure HDInsight Connection window, create a new connection to Microsoft Azure HDInsight using the Microsoft Azure HDInsight option.
+Use the Microsoft Azure HDInsight Connection window to create a new connection to Microsoft Azure HDInsight via the Microsoft Azure HDInsight option.
 Use the instructions below to configure the connection.

-- Add a new In-DB connection, setting Data Source to Apache Spark on Microsoft Azure HDInsight.
-For more information on setting up an In-DB connection, see Connect In-DB Tool.
+- Add a new In-DB connection.
+Set Data Source to Apache Spark on Microsoft Azure HDInsight.
+For more information on setting up an In-DB connection, go to Connect In-DB tool.

 - On the Read tab, the Driver is set to Apache Spark on Microsoft Azure HDInsight.
-Click the Connection String drop-down arrow and select New database connection.
+Select the Connection String dropdown arrow and select New database connection.

 - Configure the Microsoft Azure HDInsight Connection window.